Nicholas La Framboise

 k23nl01@kzoo.edu

-Best Adjective to Describe You: Interested
+Best Adjective to Describe You: Experimental

 In 20 words or less, what is the best thing about being part of this department?